microsoftgraph/microsoft-graph-docs/concepts/team-changenotification-channels.md

 ### Notifications with resource data

-For notifications with resource data, the payload looks for any change in team's property looks like the following.
+For notifications with resource data, the payload looks like the following.
+This payload is for a change in channel property.

 ```json
 {